ml-explore/mlx/docs/src/dev/extensions.rst

 Primitive Transforms
 ^^^^^^^^^^^^^^^^^^^^^

-Now that we have come this far, let's also see how to add implementations to transformations in a :class:`Primitive`.
-These transformations can be built on top of our operations, including the one we just defined now:
+Next, let's add implementations for transformations in a :class:`Primitive`.
+These transformations can be built on top of other operations, including the one we just defined:

 .. code-block:: C++